robertosequeira/notes/git.md

   pick 94c9d8e Commit file 5
   ```

-Then you have to specify which commits are going to be squashed
+Then with `squash` you have to specify which commits are going to be squashed

   ```
   pick 47d0ddc Commit file 3